grafana/metrictank/docs/metrics.md

 how many times
 a corruption has been detected in one of the internal index structures each time this happens, an error is logged with more details.
+* `recovered_errors.idx.memory.intern-error`:
+how many times
+an error is encountered while attempting to intern a string. each time this happens, an error is logged with more details.
 * `recovered_errors.idx.memory.invalid-tag`:
 how many times
 an invalid tag for a metric is encountered.